 Secondary Math Teacher

-The certificate position area must be in one of the following areas: Algebra I, Algebra II, Calculus, Geometry, Math (General), Pre-Algebra, Pre-Calculus, Probability and Statistics, Trigonometry.
+The license position area must be in one of the following areas: Algebra I, Algebra II, Geometry, Math (General), Pre-Algebra, Pre-Calculus.

 The license must be in one of the following grades: Kindergarten, 6th, 7th, 8th, 9th, 10th, 11th, 12th.

 The license status must be active or about to graduate from a state-approved teacher preparation program.